IBM/ibm_zos_zosmf/_sources/README_workflow.rst.txt

 Operate z/OS Workflows
 ======================

 **IBM z/OSMF collection** provides capabilities to work with z/OS workflows using Ansible playbooks.
 There is a module as well as a role provided to interact with z/OSMF Workflows.
-The module uses z/OSMF workflow RESTful services to operate a workflow, based on the different parameters it receives.
+The module uses z/OSMF workflow RESTful services to operate workflows, based on the different parameters it receives.
 The module provides the following final states: existed, started, deleted and check.
 The role is used for completing a workflow, either forcibly or idempotently.

 .. note::